jruby/jruby-rack/README.txt

 This will tell Warble to add the JDBC driver for H2 as well as the ActiveRecord JDBC and JDBC-H2 adapter Gems.

-Copy the trunk version of jruby-complete.jar (created with "ant jar-complete") into the {{blog/lib}} directory (replace $JRUBY_HOME with the actual path in the statement below unless $JRUBY_HOME is already defined):

-  cp $JRUBY_HOME/lib/jruby-complete.jar lib/

-Copy the snapshot version of jruby-rack-1.0-SNAPSHOT jar into the blog/lib directory (replace $JRUBY_RACK_HOME with the actual path in the statement below unless $JRUBY_RACK_HOME is already defined):

-    cp $JRUBY_RACK_HOME/target/jruby-rack-1.0-SNAPSHOT.jar lib/

 Now generate the WAR file: